swt30/thesis/chapters/04-heating/04-heating.md

 Given that the atmosphere is close to exponential in pressure and optical depth within the outer layers, I switched to a logarithmically spaced mass grid instead.
 The smallest mass step was approximately $ΔM = 10^{-12} M_p$, which is sufficient to avoid any numerical error in the outer atmosphere.
 From there I allow the mass step to increase in a logarithmic fashion, scaling the size of the steps so that half the points lie in the atmosphere and half lie in the envelope/core.

-> TODO: Back-of-the-envelope calculation showing that a very small mass step is needed to accurately capture the atmospheric behaviour: we want N points per scale height where N ≈ several
+> TODO: Back-of-the-envelope calculation showing that a very small mass step is needed to accurately capture the atmospheric behaviour: we want N points per scale height where N ≈ several?

 > TODO: show radius results converging with different # of steps?

+> TODO: need to clarify that *all* results in this thesis use the correct logarithmic grid; perhaps move this section to chapter 3 instead

 In all other respects, the solver works as described in @sec:watery-planet-interiors.

 ### Internal heating

 Because my code does not specifically solve any equations of internal energy transport, I needed a way to convert from internal heating amounts to a single temperature for these atmospheric models.

 I do this by assuming that the core and envelope of the planet radiate as a black body.
-I set the energy generation rate per unit mass in the core, $ɛ$, which has units of W$\,$kg$^{-1}$.
+I set the energy generation rate per unit mass in the core, $ɛ$, which has units of W$\,$kg$^{-1}$.^[The Earth's internal energy generation rate is on the order of $1$--$10$pW$\cdot$kg$^{-1}$ if we assume that energy generation occurs only in the mantle [@Davies1980].]
 The luminosity of the core is then
 $$ L_\mathrm{core} = M_p f ɛ, $$ {#eq:core-luminosity}
 where $L_\mathrm{core}$ is the total luminosity of the core in W, $M_p$ is the planet's total mass, $ɛ$ is the luminosity of the core per unit mass, and f is the fraction of the planet's mass found in the core.